shilu143/SoftwareEngineeringProject/README.md

 - Voting system: It has a voting system that allows users to upvote or downvote content based on their opinion of it.
 - Comments: Users can comment on posts and engage in discussions with other users.
 - Search function: Users can search for specific content, subreddits, or users using the search function.
 - User profiles: Users can create profiles and customize them with a profile picture.
-They can also view their activity on the site, including their posts, comments, and upvotes.

 ***

-## 1. Advantages
+## 2. Advantages

 - User-generated content: The platform is driven by user-generated content, which means that the content on the platform is often more diverse and interesting than what is found on traditional news or social media websites.
 - Education and learning: It can a great resource for education and learning, with many communities dedicated to sharing information and knowledge on a wide range of topics,